Parker Variant Review – Great Affordable Adjustable Option

 A method I use is to shave on setting 3 or 4 after 3 or 4 days of growth and then dial it down to setting 1 or 2 on the second or third pass, if a third is necessary.

-The lower settings are suitable for guys that get nicks and cuts easily and have very minute spots that seem to always get chopped.
+The lower settings are suitable for guys who get nicks and cuts easily and have very minute spots that seem to always get chopped.
 Then the opposite is often true for those that get razor bumps where they have to use a higher setting.

 The Parker Variant is quite a forgiving razor in terms of it being quite easy to use without getting cuts by mistake, which makes it a good razor for trying out each level.